watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud Native Applications.md

    - Trial subscriptions will _not_ work.

-   - To complete this lab (including [Task 3: Create a Service Principal](#task-3-create-a-service-principal)) ensure your account has the following roles:
+   - To complete this lab setup (including [Task 3: Create a Service Principal](#task-3-create-a-service-principal)) ensure your account has the following roles:

      - The [Owner](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner) built-in role for the subscription you will use.
      - The [Application Administrator](https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/directory-assign-admin-roles#application-administrator) built-in role for the Azure AD tenant you will use.